greyHairChooseLife/scratchpad.nvim/README.md

    The plugin detects your project root and initializes a scratchpad associated with the directory.
 If no project root is found, your current working directory will be consider for a unique scratchpad.

 2. **Synchronize Data**:
    Changes to the scratchpad are saved automatically based on your configuration.
-Your cursor position in scratchpad is saved so that you don't have to.
+Your cursor position in scratchpad is saved even after the closing the ui.

 3. **Customize Behavior**:
    Modify setting `sync_on_ui_close` to control how data is managed.